wrunion/myreads-react/README.md

 # React Udacity: MyReads

 ## About
 This is a book search app for Udacity's React Nanodegree.
 This application allows users to search for books from a 3rd party API, and add books to their "bookshelves."
-It's an exercise in component state.
+It also allows them to move books between their shelves by marking each book as, "Currently Reading," "Want to Read," or "Read."

 ## To Run
 * download the code to your local machine: